bittarwork/Sudoku/README.md

 ### Contributors

-- Developed by [Your Name]
+- Developed by Osama Bittar or Bittarov
 - Contributions and improvements welcome!
-Fork the repository at [GitHub Repository URL].
+Fork the repository at [[GitHub Repository URL]](https://github.com/bittarwork/Sudoku.git).

 ### License

-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Acknowledgments

-- [List any acknowledgments or libraries used, if applicable.]
+- The Sudoku solving algorithm is based on backtracking, a classic approach to solving constraint satisfaction problems.
+- The CLI interface leverages Python's standard input/output functionalities.
+- The GUI interface is built using Tkinter, Python's de facto standard GUI library.
+- Special thanks to OpenAI for providing foundational knowledge and tools for developing this project.

+### Libraries Used

+No external libraries were used in this project beyond Python's standard library.

 ### Contact

-For issues, questions, or suggestions, please contact [Your Email Address].
+For issues, questions, or suggestions, please contact bittar.work@gmail.com.

 ---